nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice)**: Both `RecurringSession` and `RecurringSessionCommand` classes extends `Session` and `SessionCommand` classes
     * Pros:
-        * Abides "don't repeat yourself" principle, given that the `RecurringSession` is a proper subtype of superclass `Session`.
+        * Abides by the "don't repeat yourself" principle, given that the `RecurringSession` is a proper subtype of superclass `Session`.
           Enhancements to recurring session is only additive to superclass `Session`.
         * Reduced complexity.
 Abstract classes/interfaces are not required with the simple inheritance.
     * Cons: